Braciole (The Bear): Filming

 The cooking-show nightmare was the first scene White filmed when the show was picked up to series from the pilot.
+The aspect ratio and color grading for the dream sequence are different from the rest of the episode.
+The more-square fullscreen aspect ratio establishes that the TV show in Carmy's dream dates to an earlier era.

+The church where Carmy goes to an Al-Anon meeting is Quinn Chapel A.M.E.
+Church.
 Carmy's seven-minute monologue was filmed on the last day of shooting for the season.
 White rehearsed the monologue at his apartment, even feeling that he performed better at that point than in the final cut.
 He explained, "Chris has had this character in his mind for like ten years, and I knew how important that moment was to understand Carmy, understand the story, and to make sense of the stuff that was going on.
 I felt a lot of pressure."
 He told GoldDerby, "I knew it was really important to deliver it in a way that was Carmy making these discoveries.
 Carmy's not a vocal person, not a great communicator, and so I felt like it was important that while maybe he's thought about these things, he's really coming to realizations as he's kind of speaking to the group, speaking to himself.
 And so it was a tough balance to find because obviously it's a lot of words to memorize, but I didn't want it to get it too cold.
 I didn't want it to be on the tip of my tongue every next word."

 Storer said, "In this scene, I think there's a sense of discovery; that all of his accolades and his quest to become this highly skilled individual were perhaps for the wrong reasons.
 And that all culminates with an anger pointed at his older brother; that real sense of feeling unloved or forgotten by a family member."

-Set decoration

-This episode is the first appearance of the elevation sketch of the Bear restaurant that Carmy made for Mikey.